Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## Validate the Hadoop Configuration
      After all these steps, a cluster restart is required.
 After the restart, try to run some simple test to see if the configuration takes effect.
-For example, you can try TestDFSIO.
+For example, you can try to run TestDFSIO workload.

  	* write data